StatikTUM/nfem/README.md

 * matplotlib
 * pyqt5

-All the above mentioned packages can be easily optained by downloading e.g. <a href="https://www.anaconda.com/distribution/ " target="_blank">Anaconda</a>.
+All the above mentioned packages can be easily optained by downloading e.g. [Anaconda](https://www.anaconda.com/distribution/).